silentorb/marloth-story/books/fairytale/part4.md

 about these Jillybons that was beyond taste.
 It was a sensation she had never experienced before.

-And she needed more of it!
-Well, she couldn't see any more Jillybons here.
-She remembered the Lady Mediev saying that they were all the rave in the City.
-Surely there were shops and the like from which she could find more.
+She needed more!
+She searched but there were no signs of additional Jillybon reserves anywhere in the room.
+Adelle remembered the Lady Mediev saying that Jillybons were all the rave in the City.
+Surely there were shops from which she could find more.
 But the door was locked.
 She was trapped, just like she was in the castle.

 "I hate her!"
-Adelle whispered under her breath. *"We do too!"* she thought she heard a chorus of Jillybons concede from inside her stomach.
+Adelle whispered under her breath. *"We do too!"* she thought she heard a chorus of Jillybons concurring from inside her stomach.
-She turned to look at the window, and then at her bed.
+She turned to look at the window, and then at the bed.
 Well, she had heard of it in stories.
 Why couldn't it work here ...
 She tore off all of the covers, tied them together, fastening one end to the bedpost.
 So far so good.
 Thankfully, the window wasn't locked.
 She opened it and